George & Mary's

 Luckily George and Mary did buy a good quality carpet and it is holding up very well.
 Had they ordered a different carpet their problems could be even worse.
 Don't become a victim of unscrupulous carpet retailers.
 Learn how to buy carpet wisely.

-It's "Buyer Beware" in today's world, and you had better be well informed or you will be the next victim of a scam.
-Carpet scams are everywhere too.
-Believe it.
-I've spent 30 years in the carpet business and I know practically every carpet scam in the book.
+It's "buyer beware" in today's world, and you had better be well informed or you may be the next victim of a carpet scam.
+Carpet scams are everywhere, believe it.
+I've spent 30 years in the carpet business and I've seen virtually every retail carpet sales trick, gimmick and scam in the book.

 Buying the "right" new carpet for your home is becoming more difficult than ever before.
 Why?
 Because consumers are not being told the facts about carpet and how long it will last.